Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 </ol>

 >Note: The QR code Image must be of the type free code.
-Bellow you have an example

 ![ationetTR](Content/Images/SiteSystemCommander/qrexample.PNG)